-- Messages on clothing, tattoos, and personal belongings which pertain to or advertises alcohol, tobacco, or illegal substance, depicts lewd graphics, displays offensive or obscene images or language or is gangrelated. - 2.
+- 1. Messages on clothing, tattoos, and personal belongings which pertain to or advertises alcohol, tobacco, vaping, or illegal substance, depicts lewd graphics, displays offensive or obscene images or language or is gang-related. - 2.
 Tops which expose the midriff, navel, cleavage, or undergarments.
 Strapless, backless or blouses with ties in the back, transparent, off-shoulder garments or garments with straps measuring less than two (2) inches wide. - 3.
 Underwear as outer garments or clothing that reveals underwear or being used as underwear; lingerie, swimwear, pajamas, and leotards. - 4.
 Excessively tight/form fitting garments. - 5.
-Inappropriate leggings, jeggings, compression pants, spandex tights, and lycra garments without a midthigh top that measures more than (6) inches above the knee. - Inappropriate dresses, shorts, or split skirts that measure more than four (4) inches from the top of the knees. - 7.
-Sunglasses indoors unless prescribed. - 8.
+Inappropriate leggings, jeggings, compression pants, spandex tights, and Lycra garments without a midthigh top that measures more than six (6) inches above the knee. - 6.
+Inappropriate dresses, shorts, or split skirts that measure more than four (4) inches from the top of the knees. - 7.
+Sunglasses indoors, unless prescribed. - 8.
 Accessories which could in some way pose a danger to the wearer or others; and/or could be used as weapons (including but, not limited to, spiked jewelry, chains around the neck, and unfastened belts). - 9.
 Hoods, hats/caps, head coverings or (including, but not limited to, stocking/wave caps, DuRags, scarves or bandanas). - 10.
 Inappropriate torn, ripped, or slashed clothing that reveals bare skin.
-Pants, skirts and/or shorts that sag below the waistline.
-(Low-riding) - 11.
+Pants, skirts and/or shorts that sag below the waistline (low-riding).
+Rips below the knee require a non-sheer garment beneath. - 11.
 Inappropriate footwear including, but not limited to bedroom slippers and unfastened shoes or shoes missing appropriate closures. - 12.
-Articles of clothing that is hazardous or distractive to the operation of school including, but not limited to excessively short or tight miniskirts/dresses. - 13.
+Articles of clothing that are hazardous or distractive to the operation of school including, but not limited to excessively short or tight miniskirts/dresses. - 13.
 Ear, facial, tongue, or body piercing is prohibited in certain courses. - 14.
 Draping towels, blankets, shirts, or shorts around the neck are prohibited.